Tag Archives: Dell

 If you are using Dell blade servers, I may have a little known resource that could help you.
 Ever heard of the “PowerEdge MX I/O Guide?”
 If not, I’m not surprised.
 It was primarily used as an internal resource, but now it’s available to the public.
 Continue reading

-Why Blade Servers Could Be the Future of the Datacenter
+Why Blade Servers Could Be the Data Center of the Future

 One of my tasks as Chief Technology Architect at Dell is to talk with customers about future technologies.
 When I reflect on my past vision of where the blade server is heading (“The Blade Server of the Future“) I’m surprised at how close we are to that vision becoming a reality.
 Based upon where we are heading, the blade server format could be the perfect model for the future datacenter, so let me explain why.
 Continue reading